geolta/FreeCAD-Ribbon/README.md

 - `ShowText` (bool) whether to display tool text for small buttons
 - `Enabled` (string) comma-separated list of workbenches that shall be displayed as tabs

+The way the tools / commands are displayed in the tabs is determined by `RibbonStructure.json`.
+There you can change the order of the tools in the tool groups and set the size of it.
+Until now, there are only a few entries for the Sketcher Workbench and the measurement tools, feel free to improve this :)

 ## Discussion
 Feel free to discuss this addon on the [FreeCAD Forum](XXX).
 This is also the place where I discuss the limitations of this approach as a Python Addon.